-We all love to have a little sugar - however, it's important to understand the health implications of too much sugar and refined carbohydrates.
+We all love to have a little sugar - however, it's essential to understand the health implications of too much sugar and refined carbohydrates.

 The entire endocrine system is interconnected.
-When one gland, such as the pancreas is over-stimulated, then other glands are forced to compensate.
-In the case of the pancreas, the thyroid gland which becomes suppressed.
-It's no surprise then, the current epidemic of thyroid deficiency and obesity.
+When one gland, such as the pancreas, is over-stimulated, other glands are forced to compensate.
+In the case of the pancreas, the thyroid gland becomes suppressed.
+It's no surprise, then, that the current epidemic of thyroid deficiency and obesity.

-When the thyroid is suppressed then the hormonal balance is affected, as the reproductive glands are suppressed.
+When the thyroid is suppressed, the hormonal balance is affected, as the reproductive glands are suppressed.

 Sugar is highly addictive